Hawaii Superferry: Revival attempts

 and possibly start a state-run ferry service; the bill was killed two months later.
 The revival resurfaced in July 2010 when former Honolulu Mayor Mufi Hannemann introduced a "10-point action plan to boost the state's economy if he is elected governor."
 Hannemann said he was in talks with a group of investors interested in buying both Alakai and Huakai.

 On March 21, 2011, the Hawaii State senate committee approved a planned proposal to establish a state-run ferry authority with the power to borrow money and purchase a high-speed ferry for interisland service.
 House Bill 1239, introduced by state Rep. Joe Souki of Maui, would set up the Hawaii State Ferry System and a special fund for its operation.
 However, there were mixed reaction as to how it will be structured and to how it will be run.

 On February 4, 2016, the Honolulu Advertiser reported that lawmakers have directed the Department of Transportation to conduct a feasibility study to establish a ferry system.
-A report was published on December 28, 2017.
+The resulting report – published on December 28, 2017 – found that the idea was unfeasible.